wcerfgba/jpreston.xyz/sriracha-marmite-cashews.md

 modified_at: '2021-03-18'
 ---

-My colleague Carnun shared this great snack idea with me, which combines three of my favourite things!
+My colleague Carnun shared this great snack [[recipe]] with me, which combines three of my favourite things!
 I've gradually refined the recipe to get these just how I like them.
 Be careful, they are extremely moreish!

 I get a 500g bag of unroasted, unsalted cashews from the supermarket, and this recipe required roasing the cashews yourself, as I will explain shortly.